Getting Started with Immuta's Request Application

 Step 2: Publish a data product

-By publishing a data product, you make datasets discoverable to business users, enable self-service requests, and establish a workflow that enforces approvals, usage agreements, and auditability.
+By publishing a data product, you make data discoverable to business users, enable self-service requests, and establish a workflow that enforces approvals, usage agreements, and auditability.
+If data products include datasets with masked columns, users will be able to request access to unmask specific fields through masking exception workflows as well.
 This step turns static datasets into governed assets that can be shared with confidence, speeding up time-to-data while maintaining control.

 To publish your data product,